 Erna Gunther: I always tell this little story.
 I was driving down to California and I stopped at a small town to get some gasoline and there was a woman ahead of me in a car with a little boy and she had finished her purchase and she called to her youngster, "C'mon, we're going along."
 And he walked over and he said, "Mother, we haven't seen the museum."
 "Oh," she said and she turned to the gas attendant, and she said, "And where's your museum?"
 He said, "Museum?"
 She said, "Yes, where is your museum here in town?"
 "We haven't got any museum."
 And the little boy turned around and looked at this man and said, "You mean you haven't got a museum?"
 I mean with this emphasis, “What have you if you haven't that?”
 This is very interesting.
 This would not have happened 20 years ago.
 And of course, the museum movement is not all in art but it links with art, whether it's a historical museum or a natural history museum or an anthropological museum, it is a museum.
 And many people go there with the idea they should have everything.
 Well, most museums, small museums, shouldn't, even if they do, but it is a place the public goes to for education.
 You know, this is a very curious comparison, but I think the museum has taken the place of what was the great education in medieval times in the cathedral.

 Dorothy Bestor: That's a very good point.

-on their backs and everybody did it, everybody contributed to it, this was an important building and it housed their art.
-This housed their inspiration, it was their dramatic entertainment, and you just sort of wish you could get an institution today that would knit a community together this way.
+on their backs and everybody did it, everybody contributed to it, this was an important thing and this housed their art.
+This housed their inspiration; it was their dramatic entertainment, and you just sort of wish you could get an institution today that would knit a community together this way.

 [Theme music plays through outro]